On This Page

 - Jwara (Fever).

-Stages of Formation of Urticaria (Sheetpitta) as per Ayurveda
+Stages of Formation of Urticaria (Sheetpitta) – As Per Ayurveda

 Various stages of Formation of any disease in Ayurveda are named as Samprapti.
 Vitiliated Vata (Life Force) and vitiliated Kapha (Life Force) because of Cold Weather and Exposure to Cold Wind get mixed with Pitta (Life Force).
 All these three Doshas (Vata, Pitta, Kapha) spreads all over the body (Beneath the Skin) and occur Reddish Rash with Itching and Pricking Sensation and this condition is Sheetpitta.